21st Army Group

 The 21st Army Group was a British headquarters formation formed during the Second World War.
 It controlled two field armies and other supporting units, consisting primarily of the British Second Army and the First Canadian Army.
 Established in London during July 1943, under the command of Supreme Headquarters Allied Expeditionary Force (SHAEF), it was assigned to Operation Overlord, the Western Allied invasion of Europe, and was an important Allied force in the European Theatre.
-At various times during its existence, the 21st Army Group had additional British, Canadian, American and Polish field armies or corps attached to it.
+At various times during its existence, the 21st Army Group had additional British, Canadian, American, and Polish field armies or corps attached to it.
 The 21st Army Group operated in Northern France, Luxembourg, Belgium, the Netherlands and Germany from June 1944 until August 1945, when it was renamed the British Army of the Rhine (BAOR).

 Western European theatre

 Normandy

-Commanded by General (later Field Marshal) Sir Bernard Montgomery, 21st Army Group initially controlled all ground forces in Operation Overlord (the United States First Army and British Second Army).
+Commanded by General Sir Bernard Montgomery, 21st Army Group initially controlled all ground forces in Operation Overlord (the United States First Army and British Second Army).
 When sufficient American forces had landed, their own 12th Army Group was activated, under General Omar Bradley, and the 21st Army Group was left with the British Second Army and the newly activated First Canadian Army which, despite its title, also contained many British and Polish troops.

 Normandy was a battle of attrition for the British and Canadian troops, drawing in most of the available German reinforcements, especially armoured divisions, around Caen at the eastern end of the lodgement.
 These operations left the Germans unable to prevent the American breakout at the western end of the Normandy beachhead in early August 1944.
 Following the German attack towards Mortain, the American breakout and an advance by the 21st Army Group the German armed forces in Normandy were nearly enveloped in the Falaise pocket, and subsequently routed, retreating towards the Low Countries.